Theo Todman's Family Page

 - We had a cat named Mouse but he had to be put down aged around 13 at the end of January 2020.

 - The old floating duck-house is periodically occupied by moorhens – we’ve had up to 8 of them at any one time – but they are wild birds and they come and go.
 The chicks are very sweet, and there are usually two batches of half-a-dozen or so each year.
 Given that the world isn’t over-run by moorhens, necessarily few of the chicks survive.
-My suspicion is that the local corvids – crows and magpies – find them to be a tasty snack, though this summer’s crop all seem to have survived.
+My suspicion is that the local corvids – crows and magpies – find them to be a tasty snack, though last summer’s crop all seemed to have survived.

 - We’ve a much larger and newer floating duck-house which the moorhens despise, but which we hope the migrant mallards might take up home in from time to time.